-Detached and attached single-family residences, at 67.2 percent of the housing stock, are the dominant housing type in the Village of Friendship, as they are in the City, Towns, the County, and the State.
+Detached and attached single-family residences, at 67. percent of the housing stock, are the dominant housing type in the Village of Friendship, as they are in the City, Towns, the County, and the State.
 Duplexes are more common in the Village of Friendship than in Adams City or the County, but are about equal to the state.
 Apartments with more than 20 units are more common in the State and the City of Adams.
 The most notable difference between the Village and the County and surrounding towns is that mobile homes make up a much larger percentage of housing units in the Towns and County.

-Friendship is comparable to the City of Adams in the percentage of mobile homes, which is higher than the state.
+Friendship is comparable to the state and City of Adams in the percentage of mobile homes.